 Seed Funding Research Program Grant Awards

-We congratulate the two investigators who received awards this round.
+We congratulate the four investigators who received awards this round.

 Targeting STAT3 for the Prevention of ER-negative Breast Cancer

 Prevention of ER-negative breast cancer constitutes a clinical obstacle that greatly impedes the effort to reduce breast cancer incidence and mortality.
 In fact, all ER-negative breast cancers and a significant portion of ER-positive breast cancers are not preventable using currently available preventive drugs.
 This research chooses the STAT3 transcription factor as a new cancer prevention target based on the preliminary studies that STAT3 is activated in pre-cancer breast cells and mammary glands.
 We propose to use newly created, orally active inhibitors to suppress STAT3 activation in transgenic mouse models that develop ER-negative mammary tumors highly representing human breast cancers.
 Thus, this project has significant potential to lead to a reduction in breast cancer incidence and/or mortality within next decade.
 Successfully carried out, this project may bring 1-2 potent, well-characterized, highly optimized, orally active STAT3 inhibitors into advanced preclinical development as a new class of preventive agents for prevention of many types of human cancer including ER-positive and ER-negative breast cancers.

 Prevention of ER Negative Breast Cancer by Targeting P70S6K